 My biggest strength is my ability to see the forest for the trees.
 I am a big-picture thinker.
 In my current position, I was asked to revise documentation for a software application.
 I saw a way to streamline the revision process for all documentation and presented it to the team leader.
 The suggestion shaved many hours off the process and freed up the team to develop new applications.

 Notice that the response goes well beyond stating the strength to explain how that strength plays out in the workplace and its benefit to the company.
+Explain the strength in terms that everyone understands and then delve into the details of what it might mean to a prospective employer.

 I am a people-person.
 By that I mean much more than getting along with my colleagues.
 I pride myself on my bridge-building.
 I act as a liaison between the product development and marketing departments.
 Just last week, I was able to clear up a misunderstanding about a product that could have led to a misleading marketing effort.